|

 a Grade II Listed Building, was once a so-called "chapel

 of ease", and only became a parish church in 1854.
-The
+The building

-plaque lies in the church grounds.
+the church grounds.

 An unusual and visually striking building, very little of the